whaleygeek/pyenergenie/README.md

 Plans
 ====

+1. Finish off support for the legacy green-button devices.

-1. Finish off the message scheduler, so that transmits only occur in safe timeslots that are less likely to collide with transmits from devices (and thus increase reliability of messaging in a large device installation)
+2. Finish off the message scheduler, so that transmits only occur in safe timeslots that are less likely to collide with transmits from devices (and thus increase reliability of messaging in a large device installation)

-2. Write a Python object interface for devices - i.e. one object per physical device on the network, with a method for each feature of that device.
+3. Write a Python object interface for devices - i.e. one object per physical device on the network, with a method for each feature of that device.
 This will allow very high level object oriented access to a set of devices in an installation, in a very expressive and easy to use manner.

-3. Push a fair amount of the radio interface and some of OpenHEMS back down into a C library that implements the same interface as what we have at this point in the Python.
+4. Push a fair amount of the radio interface and some of OpenHEMS back down into a C library that implements the same interface as what we have at this point in the Python.
 Write a ctypes wrapper around this, so that the identical Python internal API is presented.
 The idea being that the first pass of Python coding defines the